openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 To set up LTI Names and Roles Provisioning Service (LTI-NRPS) services on a component, follow these steps.

 #.
-Locate the unit and LTI component in which you want to enable LTI-DL functionality.
+Locate the unit and LTI component in which you want to enable LTI-NRPS functionality.

 #.
 Select **Edit** in the component that appears.

 #.
 Locate the **Enable LTI NRPS** setting and set it to **True** (enabled).

 #.
 Select **Save**.
-The LTI-NRPS will be enabled for the next launches.
+The LTI-NRPS will be enabled for all subsequent launches.

-.. note:: Due to performance concerns, LTI NRPS information is only available on courses with up to 1000
+.. note:: Due to performance concerns, LTI-NRPS information is by default only
-          users, but can be adjusted by a site operator.
+          available on courses with up to 1000 users.
+Site operators may adjust this limit using the `LTI_NRPS_ACTIVE_ENROLLMENT_LIMIT setting`_.

 .. _LTI Component settings: